Statistics & Investor Trends

 - Cross-check figures against commentary from NZ law firms and specialist advisory practices

-Data current as at: 31 March 2026 (application data per Immigration New Zealand official statistics, last updated 7 April 2026; policy data through April 2026)
+Data current as at: 5 May 2026 (application data per Immigration New Zealand official statistics; policy data through May 2026)

 Important: Application numbers and investment totals change over time as visas are approved, withdrawn or varied.
 All visa, tax and investment decisions should be made in consultation with appropriately qualified professionals.